ember-learn/ember-blog/content/ember-data-polaris-2023-04-11.md

 ## 4.12 will become a Special LTS

-In addition to the committments above, we are planning on declaring 4.12 as a special LTS release.
+In addition to the committments above, we are planning on declaring 4.12 as a special LTS release for EmberData.

 4.12 will remain an actively supported LTS for the entire duration of the 5.x cycle, extending until the first 6.x LTS is released.
-This is in addition to our regular LTS support policy.
+This is in addition to our regular LTS support policy, and *only applies to the EmberData project*

 This support extends *beyond* simple bug-fixes.
 If minor enhancements can be made to better support new presentation class implementations that support the 4.x series we will willingly accept them.
 Our goal is simple: we want no one left behind.